coudertlab/simple-adsorption-workflow/README.md

 > Note : one six-letter identifier may result in two structures in the original CORE-MOF database, then all corresponding structures will be added to the list of cifs for further calculations, e.g. : structure=["AHUTIH"] will generate calculations for both files AHUTIH01_clean_coremof-2019.cif  and AHUTIH_clean_coremof-2019.cif.

 - `molecule_name` : a list of gas molecule names.
-By default, the force field for adsorbate molecules is TraPPE.
-Therefore a file of the same name must exist in `$RASPA_PARENT_DIR/share/raspa/molecules/TraPPE`.
+By default, the force field for adsorbate molecules is ExampleDefinitions.
+Therefore a file of the same name must exist in `$RASPA_DIR/share/raspa/molecules/ExampleDefinitions`.
 - `forcefield` : the key name of the predefined force field in RASPA.
-The force field are stored in `$RASPA_PARENT_DIR/share/raspa/forcefield/` and here the list of possible key names :
+The force field are stored in `$RASPA_DIR/share/raspa/forcefield/` and here the list of possible key names :
     - AmirjalayerSchmid
     - CastilloVlugtCalero2009
     - CoreShellCatlow
     - CoreShellSastreGale2005
     - CoreShellSchroderSauer
-    - CrystalGenerator
+    - ExampleMOFsForceField
     - Dubbeldam2007FlexibleIRMOF-1
     - Dubbeldam2007FlexibleIRMOF-10
     - Dubbeldam2007FlexibleIRMOF-16